 The operating results and financial position of the Company are reported in U.S. dollars.
 For financial instruments held in other than the U.S Dollar, the Company is subject to foreign currency risk.
 The Company holds certain cash and accounts payable and accrued liabilities in Canadian Dollars.
-A 10% change in the foreign exchange rate of the U.S. Dollar versus the Canadian Dollar would have an impact of approximately \$138,000 on accumulated other comprehensive income (loss).
-As of July 31, 2024 and April 30, 2024, the Company had no hedging agreements in place for foreign exchange rates.
+As at January 31, 2025, a 10% change in the foreign exchange rate of the U.S. Dollar versus the Canadian Dollar would have an impact of approximately \$81,000 on accumulated other comprehensive income (loss).
+As of January 31, 2025 and April 30, 2024, the Company had no hedging agreements in place for foreign exchange rates.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risks at this time.